smarticoai/public-api/docs/api/interfaces/TAvatarPrompt.md

 # Interface: TAvatarPrompt

-TAvatarPrompt describes an AI style prompt available for avatar customization.
+One AI style prompt for avatar customization.
+Returned by `getAvatarPrompts()`.
 Fields from the raw `public_meta` object are flattened to the top level.

 ## Properties